-Active funds tend to have higher expense ratios.
-The costs associated with paying a professional or entire team of professionals combined with the fees that result from additional buying/selling of investments adds up to a larger expense burden.
+One disadvantage of investing in an actively managed ETF is the potentially higher expense ratio.
+Active funds, whether ETFs or mutual funds, tend to have higher expense ratios.
+The costs associated with paying a professional or entire team of professionals combined with the fees that result from additional buying/selling of investments typically adds up to higher costs over time.

 Each purchase or sale might come with a brokerage fee, especially if the securities are foreign-based.
 These costs exceed those of passive funds, resulting in higher expense ratios.

-While active ETFs could provide higher returns, most of them don’t.
-It’s a widely known fact in the investment world that the vast majority of managed funds (as well as most individual investors) do not outperform the market over the long-term.
+While active ETFs aim to provide higher returns, most of them don’t.
+It’s a widely known fact in the investment world that the majority of actively managed funds (as well as most individual investors) do not outperform the market over the long term.

-So, while an active ETF may have the potential for greater returns, the risk can also be significant.
-The chances of choosing an active fund that fails to outperform the market are greater than the odds of choosing one that succeeds.
+So, while an active ETF may have the potential for greater returns, the risk of lower returns, or even losses, can also be greater.
+The chances of choosing an active fund that fails to outperform its benchmark are greater than the odds of choosing one that succeeds.

 Investing in Actively Managed ETFs

-Some newer brokerages now offer fractional shares, however, which allow for investors to purchase quantities of stock smaller than one share.
+Some brokerages like SoFi Invest® now offer fractional shares, which allow for investors to purchase quantities of stock smaller than one share.
 This option may appeal to those looking to get started investing with a small amount of money.

-It’s important to note that most ETFs pay dividends.
+It’s important to note that many ETFs pay dividends, which are payouts from the stocks held in the fund.
 Investors can choose to have their dividends deposited directly into their accounts as cash or automatically reinvested through a dividend reinvestment program (DRIP).

 Investors with a long-term plan in mind might do well to take advantage of a DRIP, as it allows for gains to grow exponentially.
 For those only looking for income, DRIP might defeat the purpose of holding securities that yield dividends, however.